Z4urce/VRC-Haptic-Pancake/README.md

 # VRChat Haptic Pancake (for trackers)
-A dirt cheap solution to enable haptic feedback on the vive (and other OpenVR compatible) trackers
+A dirt cheap solution to enable haptic feedback on the vive (and other OpenVR compatible) trackers in VRChat (Or other OSC compatible VR games)

 ![Promo picture that demonstrates how it works](Images/promo.png)